Nonprofit board members engaged in a professional training session around a conference table

 IRS Form 990 scrutinizes five governance policies — training ensures board members understand and comply with these expectations

-Most nonprofit boards are underperforming — and most board members know it.
+Most nonprofit boards are underperforming.
+Most board members know it.

-These are not failures of good intentions.
-Nearly every board member we have worked with across more than 100 organizations over the past 30 years genuinely wants to contribute.
-The problem is structural: most nonprofits invest heavily in recruiting talented people to their boards, then provide almost no support for helping those people understand how to govern effectively.
+• These are not failures of good intentions.
+Nearly every board member we have worked with across more than 100 organizations in 30 years genuinely wants to contribute.
+The problem is structural:

 Nonprofit board training closes that gap.
-Done well, it transforms a group of well-meaning volunteers into a functioning governance body that can steward an organization through growth, leadership transitions, and the inevitable crises that every mission-driven organization faces.
+Done well, it transforms a group of well-meaning volunteers into a governance body that can steward an organization through growth, leadership transitions, and crises.

 What Is Nonprofit Board Training?
 (And Why Most Boards Skip It)

 Nonprofit board training is the structured process of developing board members' knowledge, skills, and confidence in their governance responsibilities.
-It includes everything from understanding fiduciary duties and reading financial statements to facilitating productive meetings, evaluating the executive director, and building a fundraising culture.
+It covers:

-The distinction matters: board training is not a one-time orientation.
+The distinction matters.
+Board training is not a one-time orientation.
 It is ongoing professional development for people who are, in most cases, volunteers with full-time careers in other fields.
-They were recruited for their expertise, their connections, or their passion for the mission — but governing a nonprofit organization is a distinct skill set that most professionals have never been taught.
+They were recruited for expertise, connections, or passion for the mission.
+Nonprofit governance is a distinct skill set they have never been taught.

 Yet most organizations skip it.
-BoardSource's research shows that roughly 50% of nonprofits have a formal onboarding process for new board members.
-Of those who do provide onboarding, only about half of participants felt it adequately prepared them for service (BoardSource, *Leading with Intent*, 2021).
-That means approximately 75% of nonprofit board members are expected to govern organizations — often with annual budgets in the millions — without any meaningful training.
+BoardSource research shows ~50 percent of nonprofits have a formal onboarding process for new board members.
+Of those organizations that onboard, only about half of participants felt adequately prepared (BoardSource, *Leading with Intent*).
+Roughly 75 percent of nonprofit board members govern organizations — often with budgets in the millions — without any meaningful training.

 Why the gap?
 In our experience, three reasons surface repeatedly: